Improved Group Robustness via Classifier Retraining on Independent Splits: Conclusion

-In this paper, we propose Classifier Retraining on Independent Split (CROIS) as a simple method to reduce the amount of group annotations needed for improving worst-group performance as well as alleviate GDRO's requirement for careful control of model capacity.
-Our experimental results show the effectiveness of CROIS on four standard datasets across two settings and further provide evidences that ERM trained models contain good features for the group-shift problem.
+In this paper, we propose classifier retraining on independent splits as a simple method to reduce the number of group annotations needed for improving worst-group performance as well as alleviate group DRO's requirement for careful control of model capacity \citep{sagawa2019distributionally}.
+Our experimental results show the effectiveness of our method on four standard datasets across two settings and provide evidence that deep nets contain good features for the group-shift problem.

-\textbf{Future works.} The richness of ERM trained DNNs' features can potentially be useful towards solving the seemingly harder group-agnostic setting (where no group label is available) by allowing the practitioner to focus on obtaining a robust classifier given an ERM trained feature extractor, where we have shown that reasonable robustness can be achieved with relatively few group-labels, which makes the problem seem closer in reach.
-On a broader note, while most works in representation learning focus on producing good features (either with supervised, unsupervised, or self-supervised approaches), further examinations into different ways to perform classifier retraining in different settings (as in our work) could give a fuller picture to the features quality of different methods.
+\textbf{Future Work.} The richness of deep net features can potentially be helpful in solving the seemingly harder group-agnostic setting (where no group label is available) by allowing the practitioner to focus on obtaining a robust classifier given a feature extractor, where we have shown that reasonable robustness can be achieved with relatively few group-labels, which makes the problem seem closer in reach.
+On a broader note, while most work in representation learning focuses on producing good features (either with supervised, unsupervised, or self-supervised approaches), further examinations into different ways to perform classifier retraining in different settings (as in our work) could give a fuller picture to the features quality of different methods.

+\textbf{Broader Impact Statement.} Worst group robustness is closely related to fairness in AI, where issues like biases of machine learning models are considered \citep{hardt2016equality,ding2021retiring}.
+Our method seeks to improve the group robustness of deep learning models, which is important as machine learning models become more ubiquitous.